Jack FM: 2000–2003: Origins

-One of the early originators of the Jack FM format was radio programmer Bob Perry, on a United States-based Internet radio stream in 2000.
+In 2000, the first originator of New York's Jack FM format was radio programmer Bob Perry, the president of Big Sticks Broadcasting Corp., on a United States–based Internet radio stream.
 Perry named the station after a fictitious persona, "Cadillac Jack" Garrett, "a hard-living radio cowboy".
-The back story created by Perry for the original webstream was that Garrett, a disc jockey who had worked many "big sticks", finally got his own radio station and after years of being told what he was to play on-air was creating a station where the motto was "playing what we want".
-However, according to Rogers Communications, the only thing taken, without permission, for the first Jack FM radio station, in Vancouver, British Columbia, Canada, was the name and the tagline.
+The back story created by Perry for the original web stream was that Garrett, a disc jockey who had worked many "big sticks", finally got his own radio station, and after years of being told what he was to play on-air was creating a station where the motto was "playing what we want".

+Rogers Communications claims that the only thing taken without permission, for the Jack FM radio station, in Vancouver, British Columbia, Canada, was the name and the tagline.
 Pat Cardinal, one of the first Jack program directors, says that he was unaware of the type of music on the American website and that "Jack" was one of several names that were considered for the format.
 Rogers Communications came to an agreement with Perry for the use of the Jack FM name in Canada soon after the launch.
-The original webstream is still live to this day.
+The original web stream is still live to this day.

 Jack was also inspired by the success of CHUM Limited's "Bob FM" brand on CFWM radio in Winnipeg.
-Program director Howard Kroeger was inspired to create Bob FM after hearing a mix tape at a friend's 40th birthday party.
+Program director Howard Kroeger was inspired to create Bob FM after hearing a mixtape at a friend's 40th birthday party.
 Other Canadian broadcasters copied the concept as well, adopting such brands as Corus Entertainment's "Dave FM" and "Joe FM".
 In 2003, an Ottawa station launched "Frank FM" as a one-day Halloween prank.
 (The prank's name was possibly also inspired by the Canadian satirical magazine Frank, and probably the New England stations known as Frank FM.)

 Beginning in late 2002, several Canadian radio stations owned by Rogers Communications starting using the format.
 The first Jack station was Vancouver's CKLG-FM, which quickly shot to the top of the city's BBM radio ratings.
 The format was consequently adopted on other Rogers stations in 2002 and 2003.
 The format proved popular in many markets where it was introduced, although its success was not always as dramatic as it had been in Vancouver.